Crusaders go second as Dungannon get first win

 Coleraine also moved up a position in the Irish Premiership table as a 2-0 win over Newry City took Oran Kearney's men into third.

-In the basement battle between two sides that were seeking their first points of the campaign, Dungannon Swifts beat Portadown 2-0 at Stangmore Park.
+In the basement battle between two sides that were seeking their first points of the campaign, Dungannon Swifts beat Portadown 2-0 at Stangmore Park with Rhyss Campbell scoring after just 21 seconds.

 Friday night's fourth top-flight fixture was the East Antrim derby, with visitors Larne beating Carrick Rangers 1-0.